 - Cost: Shows are often free, so you just need to pay for the beer.

-- Open: Wednesday to Sunday, 4 pm to 1 am on Wednesday, 4 pm – 3 am on Thursday – Saturday, and 4 pm – 11 pm on Sunday.
+- Open: Wednesday to Sunday, from 4 pm to 1 am on Wednesday, from 4 pm – 3 am on Thursday – Saturday, and 4 pm – 11 pm on Sunday.

 - Crowds: Quieter during the week, it can get rowdy on the weekends or for big gigs.